-Trek fit training guide - Intermediate
+Trek fit training guide - beginner

-Session key: Walk (W) Jog/Run (JR) Gym (G) Flexibility (F) Rest (R)
+Session key: Walk (W) Gym (G) Flexibility (F) Rest (R)

 You haven't exercised for a while and your trekking challenge is going to be the ideal goal to help you get back in shape.
 You want a training guide that will help you get fit enough to complete your challenge without difficulty, but will also fit into your life.
+Week one of the beginners training guide starts with between 20 and 30 minutes of walking and by week 12 you are fit enough to trek for 5 hours.